For many of us sensitive beings, our practices become, by necessity, a way of life.

-My practices have become, by necessity, my way of life.
 Over the course of many years of attempting to heal, so much confusion, trial and error and trying to avoid being who I am, I finally admitted that the most detrimental thing I can do for my well-Being is abandon my practices.

 When I do my practices, I’m okay.
-Capable of being Well.
+Capable of being well.
 When I don’t do them, I’m not.
 When I feel Connected, I am me.
 When I don’t, I am adrift.
-But even once I was pretty sure I knew the practices I need in order to be Well, in order to feel Connected, it took me a long time to accept it, and I fought it and avoided it pretty hard.
+But even once I was pretty sure I knew the practices I need in order to be well, in order to feel Connected, it took me a long time to accept it, and I fought it and avoided it pretty hard.
 I looked around and saw that other people didn’t need to do practices all the time to feel okay, I’d improve a little and then try to push through again, try to be “normal.”
 But alas, I’d be brought back to a place where I simply had no choice but to resume my commitment to my self-tending practices.
 And then start feeling better once again.

 I have come to love my practices.
 I have come to trust them.
 I have come to feel as though when I am consistently sticking with my practices, THEY are taking care of ME.
 And I love feeling the relief of being supported and nurtured in this way.
+When I began leaning into my self-tending practices, healing happened on so many levels, nourishing my depleted body, mind, energy and spirit.

 I consider my practices to be necessary non-negotiables in my life.
 The fact is – I came to my practices by way of desperation -.
 I started each practice because of and despite feeling uncomfortable, trusting that if I showed up and stuck with it, the discomfort would slowly fade away to be replaced by well-Being or growth.
 This has been my experience, and it has not been easy.
 And it has not been a straight line.
 But learning to show up for my practices is what makes it possible for me to feel well AND to feel Connected in a way that nourishes my spirit.